-After the misery of last year, many of you will want to treat yourselves to a new car.
+It's been a gloomy year and a bit, so many of you will want to treat yourselves to a new car to brighten things up.
 And you will certainly be spoiled for choice, no matter what you fancy.

 With just nine years to go until the sale of new petrol and diesel cars is banned, all eyes are on the landmark EVs hitting dealerships in the next 12 months, but there are still plenty of hugely exciting combustion models on the horizon.

-Here's your go-to rundown of every new car due before 2022:
+Here's your go-to rundown of every new car due over the rest of this year:

 Alfa’s wildest and most powerful road car yet draws 533bhp from a tweaked version of the standard Quadrifoglio’s 2.9-litre V6 - boosting power by 30bhp.
 The car is up to 100kg lighter thanks to liberal use of carbonfibre throughout most of the body and in some key mechanical components.
 It’s more than twice the price of the standard Quadrifoglio, though, so it deserves to be good.